FourThievesVinegar/solderless-microlab/docs/assembly-reactor-unit.md

 **Parts:**

-- 6oz Mason jar
+- 250ml Bottle
 - 32oz Mason jar and lid ring

 **Assembly:**

-- Lower the stir rod into the 6oz jar, seating the manifold lid on top of the jar.
-Screw the lid ring that is attached to the manifold on to the jar
+- Lower the stir rod into the bottle, screwing the bottle into the manifold.
   - If the stir rod shaft is too long, you will need to remove the it from the manifold, cut it shorter using a hacksaw or bolt cutters, and then reattach it.
-- Place the 6oz jar inside the larger 32oz jar, slide the 32oz jar lid ring over top the manifold and screw it onto the jar.
+- Place the bottle inside the larger 32oz jar, slide the 32oz jar lid ring over top the manifold and screw it onto the jar.

 TADA!
 Your Reactor Core is complete!